FMJansen/fmjansen.com/_posts/2023-08-30-capitalism-and-design.md

 ### Designing without an employer

-Another option is designing outside of your job.
+Another option is designing outside your job.
 This takes a bit more effort, dedication and imagination.
 It could look like building non-capitalist[^3], communal alternatives to values which companies or governments provide right now.
-Repair cafes, (tool) [libraries](https://www.youtube.com/watch?v=NOYa3YzVtyk) and co-owned farms are some great examples.
+Repair cafés, (tool) [libraries](https://www.youtube.com/watch?v=NOYa3YzVtyk) and co-owned farms are some great examples.
 You could put your skills to use in designing the communication, reservation systems and logistical chains for those organisations.

 If actually starting a co-op sounds a bit daunting, showing alternatives to capitalism in a lively way through art, could be a smaller way to put design to good use.
 Or, as Wesley Taylor said in a [critique of design thinking](https://www.technologyreview.com/2023/02/09/1067821/design-thinking-retrospective-what-went-wrong/) by Rebecca Ackermann: “Let’s try to imagine and acknowledge that capitalism is not inevitable, not necessarily a foundational principle of nature.”